hapehu/wealth_tax_misperception/README.md

 ### Data

-The file "Data" contains both the results of our survey experiment CHS_data.rds and a description of the data CHS_codebook.pdf.
+The foldder "Data" contains both the results of our survey experiment CHS_data.rds and a description of the data CHS_codebook.pdf.

 The survey experiment was conducted via the online-access panel *respondi* between December, 2020 and January, 2021.
 Variables are partially aggregated over questions to meet all data protection restrictions.